Space and Privacy

 Our boat has been upgraded with solar panels, a watermaker, high-capacity batteries, and energy-efficient air conditioning units – allowing us to live off-grid for extended periods.
 These improvements reduce our reliance on the generator, helping to minimise noise and pollution while still offering you modern-day comforts.

-Together, these small efforts help us live more sustainably and harmoniously with the environment.
+Together, these small acts of awareness allow us to live more sustainably — and stay comfortable — in harmony with the elements.

 Pump Toilets